-Students who successfully complete the Graduate Diploma of Writing student may articulate to the Master of Writing.
+Students who successfully complete the Graduate Diploma of Writing may articulate to the Master of Writing.

-The Graduate Certificate of Writing is also an early exit point for the Diploma of Writing.
+The Graduate Certificate of Writing is also an early exit point for the Graduate Diploma of Writing.

 From Study Period 1 2019, the Master of Arts (Writing) will change to the Master of Writing.
-The Course Structure will remain the same with some minor changes to units.
+The Course Structure will remain the same with some minor changes to subjects.

-Master of Writing and nested courses including the Graduate Certificate and Graduate Diploma.
+Master of Writing and nested degrees including the Graduate Certificate and Graduate Diploma

 Students may choose to stay in the current Course title or transfer to the new Course title.
 Students who wish to transfer to the new Course title must complete the online Course Transition Application to change your Course before the close of enrolments for SP1, 2019 - 17th February 2019.